-In this video Attorney Steven M. Baker discussed wrongful death claims.
+In this video Attorney Steven M. Baker discussed Las Vegas wrongful death claims.
 He gives families information about what to do following the wrongful death of a loved one.

 It is important to note that each state has different wrongful death laws, and although our office is based in Las Vegas, we are capable and experienced at trying wrongful death cases that occur around the country.
-Please contact us as soon as possible for a free no-obligation consultation on your case.
+Please contact Las Vegas wrongful death lawyers as soon as possible for a free no-obligation consultation on your case.
 Time is of the essence in wrongful death claims.

 - $3.5 Million